srich-DWP/quality-tool/README.md

 # fha-quality reviews
-[Prototpyes for the assessment audit review process] Auditing assessments for PIP and WCA
+Prototypes for the assessment audit review process

+Auditing assessments for PIP and WCA